Updated: Jan 13

 The best definition of coaching I know comes from Timothy W. Gallwey, the author of The Inner Game: “Coaching is unlocking a person’s potential to maximize their own performance.
 It is helping them to learn rather than teaching them.”
 Coaching, regardless of the specialty, focuses on the individuals.
 It assumes that people already have the answers in them, but sometimes need external help to dig them out.
 Coaches recognize that the internal obstacles are stronger than the external ones, facilitate the removal of such internal obstacles, and provide guidance to implement remedial actions.

-3 Skills Great Coaches Must Hone
+3 Skills Great Business Coaches Must Hone

-Coaching requires a set of specific skills.
+Business coaching requires a set of specific skills.
 Below are what I consider the 3 most important ones.

 Coaches do not tell their clients what to do.
 Instead, they help them find their own path using questioning techniques.
 Questions help people reach an awareness of current behaviors they are using, results they are getting, and changes they need to make.
 The ability to ask the right questions, those that force their clients to explore new areas and think outside their comfort zones, is therefore one key skill that great coaches must possess.